 Often, the same mild traumatic brain injury (TBI) case that is so difficult to win in the courtroom is an excellent chronic pain case.
 Lawyers want to fight all day on whether or not these disabling injuries were caused by a car crash.
 But this is a hard sell, made harder when there is no loss of consciousness (LOC), very little damage to the vehicle, or a delay in the TBI appearing in the medical records.

 So maybe a better path is to look at all the injuries together.
 For example, if you are experiencing low back pain that you are being treated for from the car crash, it may not be, in and of itself, disabling.
-If you have headaches they may not be, by themselves, of the incapacitating variety.
+If you have headaches, they may not be, by themselves, of the incapacitating variety.
 But together, all of these injuries combine to cause a cumulative effect upon a person.
-It becomes a vicious cycle, where pain causes fatigue.
+It becomes a vicious cycle where pain causes fatigue.
 Fatigue exacerbates pain.
-This pain and fatigue and depression either cause this “fundamental re-wiring” of a person’s brain, or the pain and fatigue begin to cause cognitive effects like short-term memory problems, and problems with concentration and attention.
+This pain and fatigue and depression either cause this “fundamental re-wiring” of a person’s brain, or the pain and fatigue begin to cause cognitive effects such as short-term memory problems and problems with concentration and attention.
 And all of this causes emotional anxiety and depression that is well documented in the medical literature.